 kagi auth

 kagi auth is the main onboarding path for this CLI.
-On a real terminal, it launches an interactive setup wizard that lets you choose Session Link or API Token, shows the official Kagi settings page for that credential, accepts a paste, saves into ./.kagi.toml, and validates the selected credential immediately.
+On a real terminal, it launches an interactive setup wizard that lets you choose Session Link, API Key, or Legacy API Token, shows the official Kagi settings page for that credential, accepts a paste, saves into ./.kagi.toml, and validates the selected credential immediately.

 Synopsis